GraphicsMonster/LSTM-sentiment-analysis-model/README.md

 The project has the following structure:

 - `Dataset`: This directory contains the dataset files used for training and evaluation.
-- `model.py`: Every relevant piece of code is in this one file and to see the model in action you will run this python script.
+- `model.py`: This file contains the relevant piece of code required to run the model for inference after training.
+- `train.py`: You train the modle by running this script.
+If you make any hyperparam changes in the model.py file make sure to make those changes here as well.
 - `requirements.txt`: requirements file to automate the process of installing the required dependencies.
+- `model_test.py`: This is the script you'll run to test the model on your own text data.

 ## Dependencies